1garo/manta/README.md

 # Manta
-Your favorite job scheduler.
+Your favorite job runner.

-## Job Scheduler
+## Job Runner
-Goal: Build a scheduler that runs jobs instantaneously or schedule it.
+Goal: Build a service that runs jobs instantaneously and concurrently.

 ### Example